Last updated: 13 July 2021

 You can find more specific information via the links below.

-£330,000 in grants for writers in need from the SoA, ALCS, RLF, English PEN in Partnership with the T S Eliot Foundation, and Amazon UK
+Grants for writers in need from the SoA, ALCS, RLF, English PEN in Partnership with the T S Eliot Foundation, and Amazon UK.

 - Covid-19 Film and TV Emergency Relief Fund